 #8.
 I protect and fight for my wife and daughter.
 It’s a big scary world out there and I am committed to fighting for the heart, mind, body, and soul of the two women I love.

 #9.
-I floss my teeth and go to the dentist regularly.
+I floss my teeth and go to the dentist regularly after asking a few questions about your teeth to my doctor.
 In my early twenties I went almost 8 years without going to the dentist.
 This is quite possibly my biggest regret in life.

 #10.
 I have few regrets.
 Everything happens for a reason.